-Best Day Hikes In Yosemite For 2021
+Best Day Hikes In Yosemite

 For over a century, Yosemite National Park has awed and amazed visitors with its natural beauty.
 Much of that beauty is seen as you explore the hiking trails within the park, and with over 800 miles of trails, we are sure that you will find the right one for your skill and adventure levels.

 Some hiking trails lead to the top of waterfalls towering as tall as 200-story buildings.
 Others take you to the top of granite domes stretching over 8,800 feet above sea level.
 Then others simply lead you around expansive meadows filled with wildflowers.

 From late spring until early fall, all of Yosemite’s trails are accessible including those found on Tioga Road and Glacier Point Road.
 If you are hoping to see full-flowing waterfalls, late spring to early summer is the best time to visit Yosemite.
 If you’d rather avoid the summer crowds but still enjoy your hike, visit during the fall.
 The temperatures are cooler, and the crowds greatly diminish.
 Summer is great for all activities at Yosemite including hiking and camping.

 With over 100 trails found within the park, deciding which ones to hike can intimidate, especially first-time visitors.
 You might ask yourself, “How do I choose the best day hikes in Yosemite?
 How many days do I spend in Yosemite?
 Will I miss the best views because I chose the wrong trail?”

 Yosemite Hotels is here to help.
 Since there are so many trails to explore throughout the park, we have limited this list to the best day hikes in Yosemite Valley.
 We have also broken our list down by trail difficulty.
 Remember, before setting off on any Yosemite day hike, be sure you have your bag packed with all the essentials.
 Stop by our General Stores at Rush Creek Lodge and Evergreen Lodge if you find you are missing any items.